Back to all posts

 Think of your folder as a key piece of your overall marketing toolkit.
 It should align perfectly with your other branded items, like your business cards and letterhead, to create a cohesive and memorable experience.
 By focusing on a few key design principles and avoiding common mistakes, you can create a folder that not only looks great but also serves as a practical asset for your sales meetings, presentations, and client onboarding kits.

-Key Elements for a Consistent Brand Look
+Essential Elements for Brand Consistency

 Your custom folder is a direct reflection of your brand, so consistency is everything.
 Start with the basics of your visual identity: your logo, brand colors, and typography.
 Your logo should be prominently placed but not overwhelming; give it some breathing room so it stands out clearly.
 Stick to your established color palette to reinforce brand recognition.
 A well-designed folder instantly reinforces your brand and makes your message feel more credible and professional.
 This standardization ensures that whether you’re handing out materials at a trade show or in a client meeting, your presentation is always polished and on-brand.